-Racism, or discrimination based on race or ethnicity, is a key contributing factor in the onset of disease.
-It is also responsible for increasing disparities in physical and mental health among Black, Indigenous, and people of color (BIPOC).
+Racism may be responsible for increasing physical and mental health disparities among Black, Indigenous, and people of color (BIPOC).

-This article looks at some of the ways that racism can affect health, how a person can live healthfully while facing the burden of racism, and how socioeconomic factors associated with racism can continue to pose risks to both physical and mental health.
+This article looks at how racism can impact a person’s body, how it affects physical and mental health, how a person can live healthfully while facing the burden of racism, and how socioeconomic factors that have associations with racism can continue to pose physical and mental health risks.

 The sections below will detail the conclusions of this review, as well as those of other studies.

-There is considerable research to suggest that the stress associated with experiencing racism can have long lasting physical effects.
+There is considerable research to suggest that the stress that comes with experiencing racism can have long-lasting physical effects.

 Stress can elevate blood pressure and weaken the immune system, which, in turn, raises the risk of developing long-term health conditions.